frutoper/WTRSquared/_posts/2018-05-21-ELO-Fighting-Intro.markdown

 ---

-HockeyFights.com was kind enough to give me have data to in an attempt to create a system to rate hockey fighters.
+HockeyFights.com was kind enough to give me their data to create a system to rate hockey fighters.
 This system is a unique combination of the eye test and a statistic ranking system developed for Chess.
 The system is called ELO and it is widely used by [FiveThirtyEight.com](https://projects.fivethirtyeight.com/complete-history-of-the-nba/#bulls).

 Hockey fights are pretty chaotic and don’t have official judges that declare a winner.
 How do we know who wins a fight?
 Well, the thousands of fans of [HockeyFights.com](http://www.hockeyfights.com) vote on fights.
 You can vote that either player won the fight, or that the fight was a tie.
 I use that information as the input to the ELO rating algorithm.